rodpayne/home-assistant_person_location/README.md

 3. Restart Home Assistant.

-4. Configure in Home Assistant `Configuration > Integrations` or add configuration in `<config>/configuration.yaml`.
+4. Configure in Home Assistant `Settings > Devices & services` or add configuration in `<config>/configuration.yaml`.

 5. Restart Home Assistant if `<config>/configuration.yaml` was updated.

 ### **Configuration Parameters**

-The configuration can be updated in either the `Configuration > Integrations` GUI, or by adding parameters to `configutation.yaml`, or both.
+The configuration can be updated in either the `Settings > Devices & services` GUI, or by adding parameters to `configutation.yaml`, or both.

 | GUI Parameter | YAML Parameter | Optional | Description | Default |
 | :------------ | :------------- | :------: | :---------- | :------ |